ChristophB/SOLID/README.md

 ## How to install:

 * Download one of our releases and extract it to a random location.
-* Each release contains this readme file, a templates and a folder "project_importer".
+* Each release contains this readme file, a template and a folder "project_importer".
 * Copy the folder "project_importer" into your Drupal 8 installation folder - into "/[drupal-root-folder]/modules".
 * Log into your Drupal 8 Webpage as administrator and navigate to the menu "Extend".
-* On the extend page you will see a list of available and installed modules.
+* On the "Extend" page you will see a list of available and installed modules.
 Search for the module "Project Importer" and select it.
-* Click "Install" on the botom of the page.
+* Click "Install" on the bottom of the page.

 ## How to use: